carlphilipp/be-my-chef/README.md

 ###Maven profiles
 * local: The default one that should be used in local
-* aws: The Amazon Web Service profil, used to deploy documentation and .war file on the production server
+* aws: The Amazon Web Service profile, used to deploy documentation and .war file on the production server

 ###Test